auerswal/bnas2018/hw1-the_lab/README.md

 to connect the Ansible automation framework to the chosen network devices.

-There even is upstream support in NAPALM to work with Cisco IOS based devices, thus this choice may allow me to explore NAPALM and Salt Stack, too.
+There even is upstream support in NAPALM to work with Cisco IOS based devices, thus this choice may allow me to explore NAPALM and Salt, too.

 Since early experiments suggest that the full lab topology I would like to use might be a bit too much for my trusty old laptop, especially with